nrutta/jstl/README.md

 There are a few goals of this project:

+* To experiment with github and get a repository going
+* To experiment with various means of packaging javascript for the client and server (e.g. requireJS, commonJS) and this seems a reasonable way to do it.
 * I've always wondered why other datastructures than just Array didn't exist within javascript.
-Its become more apparant to me since I've started using node.js that this may be useful.
+Since I've started using node.js I've thought this may become more useful [especially on the server side].
-* I wanted to experiment with github and get a repository going
-* I want to experiment with various means of packaging javascript for the client and server (e.g. requireJS, commonJS) and this seems a reasonable way to do it.
-* I wanted to revisit my basic datastructures and algorithms ability, so why not build some into a cohesive library?

 Versioning
 ----------